midiland/smolBSD/README.md

 This project aims at creating a minimal _NetBSD_ 🚩 virtual machine that's able to boot and start a service in less than a second.
-Previous _NetBSD_ installation is not required, using the provided tools the _microvm_ can be created from any _NetBSD_, _GNU/Linux_, MacOS system and probably more.
+Previous _NetBSD_ installation is not required, using the provided tools the _microvm_ can be created from any _NetBSD_, _GNU/Linux_, macOS system and probably more.

 When creating the image on a _NetBSD_ system, the image will be formatted using FFS, when creating the image on a _GNU/Linux_ system, the image will be formatted using _ext2_.